shanthoshp/DataSets/README.md

 # MOVIE % DOMESTIC GROSS

 - Compare data set using seaborn, matplotlib and pandas
-- Combine a boxplot and stripplot graph into one graph
+- Combine a boxplot and scatterplot graph into one graph